7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- Doing this could result in blockages in drains or damaged pipelines in your home’s plumbing system which comes at an unforetold cost to you.
+- Flushing any of these items could result in blocked drains or damaged sewer pipelines within your home’s plumbing system which comes at an unforetold cost to you.

 - Perth Blocked Drains Plumbing offers unblocking blocked drains Drain clearing CCTV drain inspection and pipe relining.